anupamkliv/FedERA/docs/source/index.rst

 FedERA
 ===================================

-FedRA is a highly dynamic and customizable framework that can accommodate many use cases with flexibility by implementing several functionalities over different federated learning algorithms, and essentially creating a plug-and-play architecture to accommodate different use cases.
+FedERA is a highly dynamic and customizable framework that can accommodate many use cases with flexibility by implementing several functionalities over different federated learning algorithms, and essentially creating a plug-and-play architecture to accommodate different use cases.

 Check out the :doc:`overview` section for further information, including how to :ref:`installation` the project.